Azure/Azure-AI-Content-Safety-Private-Preview/README.md

-## 💡 QuickStart - Test text moderation by using the API
+## 💡 QuickStart - Text moderation by using the API

 Before you can begin to test content moderation or integrate it into your custom applications, you need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource.